Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 Step 1: Begin by downloading the Michigan Resale Certificate Form 3372

 Step 2: Indicate whether the transaction is a one-time purchase or a blanket certificate.
-If the retailer is expected to purchase items frequently from the seller, instead of completing a resale certificate for every invoice, the blanket certificate box should be used.
+If the retailer is expected to purchase items frequently from the seller, the blanket certificate box should be used instead of completing a resale certificate for every invoice.
 The purchaser can select whether the blanket certificate will be used in the foreseeable future or expire on a certain date.
 Certificates are only valid for four years.

 Step 3: Check whether the certificate covers all items purchased from the seller or is limited to certain items.

 Step 4: Indicate the reason for sales tax exemption.
-If a retailer is purchasing merchandise for resale, check box number 2 and include their Sales Tax License Number.
+If a retailer purchases merchandise for resale, check box number 2 and include their Sales Tax License Number.

-Step 5: Fill out the name of the business, address, phone number, signature, title, and date.
+Step 5: Fill out the business’s name, address, phone number, signature, title, and date.

 Michigan Sales and Use Tax Certificate of Exemption Form 3372